nodo-dot/easy-comments/README.md

 # PHP Easy Comments

-**PHP Easy Comments** is a **free PHP comments script** to add discreet inline comments to web pages.
+**PHP Easy Comments** is a **free PHP comments script**

+It can be used as stand-alone discussions page or per include to provide inline page comments.

-Comments are stored in flat ASCII data files in the same folder with the file to which the comments apply.
-No database is required.
-The script can send notification mails whenever new comments are posted.
-This feature is disabled by default.
-You may have to change the format of `$eco_head` if you fail to receive the notification.
+Comments are stored in flat ASCII data files in the same folder of the file to which they apply.
+Hence, no database is required.
+New posts can be published instantly or require moderator approval.
+The script comes with permalink and multi-language support and can send notifications for new comments.
+You may have to change the format of `$eco_head` if you fail to receive the mail.

-In addition to individual data files, a master log file keeps a complete history of all posts.
-You can change the query token to view the list in `$eco_list`.
-The log file is not used when moderator approval is enabled.
+In addition to individual data files, a master log file keeps a complete history of all posts and thus provides a full index, which may serve as a vavigation aid.
+However, the log file is currently not used in moderator mode and doesn't save titles.
+This may come in a later version.

-You can post admin replies by entering the values of `$eco_apfx` and `$eco_asfx` into the name field.
-If you set `eco_apfx = mySecret` and `eco_asfx = root` you would enter `mySecretroot`.
-Change the value of `$eco_tmax` to set the maximum characters allowed per post and `$eco_lato = 1` if you want to allow latin characters only.
+You can post admin replies by entering the values of `$eco_apfx` and `$eco_asfx` without spaces into the name field, e.g. if `eco_apfx = HelloWorld` and `eco_asfx = root` you would enter `HelloWorldroot`.
+The value of `$eco_tmax` sets the maximum characters allowed per post.
+If you want to allow Latin characters only, set `$eco_lato = 1` Make sure to have `session_start()` and `ob_start()` at the top of the page.
+The script is likely to fail without.

-A delay between posts attempts to limit flooding.
-This can be disabled with `$eco_tdel = 0`.
-Set `$eco_mapp = 1` and `$eco_note = 1` to require manual approval of new posts.
-Add a reference to the script where you want the comments section to appear.

-Make sure to have `session_start()` at the top of the page.
-The script may fail without this.
-Basic formatting is provided via CSS.
-You may want to add the provided rules to your existing style sheet.

-For simple testing you can just call the script directly.
-However, this is *not* recommended for public use.
-Follow this link to try a [plain vanilla demo](http://phclaus.com/demo/easy-comments/).
+Follow this link to try a [simple demo](http://phclaus.com/demo/easy-comments/).